 Animals

-BALB/cByJ female mice were purchased from Janvier Labs and were housed at free animal facility (Centre d’Experimentation Fonctionnelle (CEF) of Sorbonne University, France) under specified pathogen-free conditions and used for experiments at 6-10 weeks old.
+BALB/cByJ female mice were purchased from Janvier Labs, housed at a free animal facility (Centre d’Experimentation Fonctionnelle (CEF) of Sorbonne University, France) under specified pathogen-free conditions and used for experiments at 6-10 weeks old.
 New Zealand rabbits were housed at Covalab company (France).
-All experiments protocols were approved by French animal experimentation and ethics committee and validated by Service Protection et Santé Animales, Environnement, with the number 00954.02 and APAFIS#5863 – 2016062710255883 v3 for mouse experiments.
+All experimental protocols were approved by the French animal experimentation and ethics committee and validated by Service Protection et Santé Animales, Environnement, with the numbers 00954.02 and APAFIS#5863 – 2016062710255883 v3 for mouse experiments.

-Immunizations and vaccinal antigens
+Immunizations and vaccine antigens

-Rabbits were received 50 μg of the peptide W614A-3S coupled with CRM197 by intramuscular route at Week 0 (W0), W2, W4 and W10.
-Mice were received 10 g of peptide coupled with Keyhole Limpet Hemocyanin (KLH; Covalab) carrier protein or 11.7 g of W614A-3S peptide coupled with CRM197 (Minka Therapeuthics) by intramuscular injections (in both quadriceps of left and right thighs) at the same kinetic (or W18 for mouse CRM197 experiments).
+Rabbits received 50 μg of the peptide W614A-3S coupled with CRM197 by the intramuscular route at Week 0 (W0), W2, W4 and W10.
+Mice received 10 g of peptide coupled with keyhole limpet hemocyanin (KLH; Covalab) carrier protein or 11.7 g of W614A-3S peptide coupled with CRM197 (Minka Therapeutics) by intramuscular injections (in both quadriceps of left and right thighs) at the same kinetic (or W18 for mouse CRM197 experiments).
 W614A-3S peptide (NH2-PWNASASNKSLDDIW-COOH) is a mutated peptide of HIV-1 gp41 (7).
-The antigen was administered with PBS1X (Life technologies), Aluminum hydroxide (Alum; 100 g for mouse and 250 g for rabbit; Alhydrogel 2.0%; Invivogen) or Squalene emulsion (2.5% v/v for mouse and rabbit; Polymun).
+The antigen was administered with PBS1X (Life Technologies), aluminum hydroxide (Alum; 100 g for mouse and 250 g for rabbit; Alhydrogel 2.0%; Invivogen) or squalene emulsion (2.5% v/v for mouse and rabbit; Polymun).

 Antibody detection

-Sera were collected before first injection and at different time points after each immunization (W4, W6, W10, W12, W14 and W20 for rabbits; W3, W5, W8 and W20 for mice), and stored at -80°C before evaluation of W614A-3S-specific IgG titration by ELISA.
+Sera were collected before first injection and at different time points after each immunization (W4, W6, W10, W12, W14 and W20 for rabbits; W3, W5, W8 and W20 for mice), and stored at -80°C prior to evaluation of W614A-3S-specific IgG titration by ELISA.
 MaxiSorp-plates (Corning) were coated overnight with 50 ng/well of W614A-3S peptide (Covalab).
-For W614A-3S-monoclonal Abs evaluation, plates were coated with 50 ng/well of W614A-3S-KLH vaccine.
-Wells were saturated with PBS1X + 1% Bovine Serum Albumin (Life Technologies) before serum serial dilutions of 1/10 or different dilutions of W614A-3S-monoclonal Abs (32,000 to 0.97 ng/ml).
-All samples were tested in duplicates.
-Peptide-specific Abs were revealed by Horse Radish Peroxydase (HRP)-conjugated anti-mouse IgG (1/10,000; Southern Biotech) or detection antibody biotinylated anti-rabbit IgG (1/5,000: Jackson ImmunoResearch) followed by HRP-Streptavidin (1/200; R&D Systems).
+For W614A-3S-monoclonal Ab evaluation, plates were coated with 50 ng/well of W614A-3S-KLH vaccine.
+Wells were saturated with PBS1X + 1% bovine serum albumin (Life Technologies) prior to serum serial dilutions of 1/10 or different dilutions of W614A-3S-monoclonal Abs (32,000 to 0.97 ng/ml).
+All samples were tested in duplicate.
+Peptide-specific Abs were revealed by horseradish peroxidase (HRP)-conjugated anti-mouse IgG (1/10,000; Southern Biotech) or detection antibody biotinylated anti-rabbit IgG (1/5,000; Jackson ImmunoResearch) followed by HRP-streptavidin (1/200; R&D Systems).
 Enzymatic activity was measured by adding tetramethylbenzidine (TMB; Pierce Endogen) and stopped by 1N H2SO4.
 Optical density (OD) of each well was monitored at 450 nm with a FlexStation 3 ELISA reader (Molecular Devices) and Ascent Software version 2.6.
-EC50 were calculated by sigmoidal dose response (Prism-9 software).
-For NAb assay, serum purified W614A-3S-specific Abs were obtained as described (7).
+EC50 was calculated by sigmoidal dose response (Prism-9 software).
+For the NAb assay, serum-purified W614A-3S-specific Abs were obtained as described (7).
 A pool of 4-5 sera was used for mouse purified NAb evaluation.
 Viral titration and TZMbl neutralization assays were performed as previously described (30, 31).

 Cell phenotype and isolation